 Q14(NCERT): Explain why the sliding friction is less than the static friction.

 Answer: When the objects are at rest, the interaction or interlocking between the surfaces of the objects is higher than that of when objects are moving.
 When objects are moving, there is less interaction between their surfaces.
-That's why static friction is less than sliding friction.
+That's why sliding friction is less than static friction.

 Q15: A cart has to pull harder during the start of the motion than later.
 Explain?